BlackAnon22/BlockChain_Hacking/ethernaut_ctf/force.md

 ![image](https://github.com/user-attachments/assets/33e45c81-ead7-4ab1-8be7-30fb9f7b6fff)

-We can deploy the attack contract using forge by passing the contract address and a value of 1 wei
+We can deploy the attack contract using forge by passing the contract address